-The installation of customer assets is just one of the services you provide; keeping up with their fire and security maintenance, is another.
+The installation of customer assets is just one of the services you provide; keeping up with their maintenance, is another.
 Here’s why automation is essential to enhance your planned preventive maintenance strategy.

 - A vast improvement over Reactive Maintenance

 1. A vast improvement over Reactive Maintenance

 Before we dive in to automated PPM, it’ll be useful to consider why PPM is such a boon over the Reactive Maintenance approach.
 After all, it’s certainly true that some businesses aren’t making the most of Preventive Maintenance where they should be, instead adopting an “if it ain’t broke, don’t fix it” mentality.

 Granted, there is some logic to holding back from tinkering with a product, especially if it appears to be working perfectly.
 It’s cheaper not to have someone need to physically go and inspect the asset, and it saves time from having to book and organise the appointment...but this approach is often short-sighted and ignores the bigger picture.

 After all, we’ve all experienced equipment failure at one point or another, and when something does inevitably break, problems can be severe.
 From the minor to the catastrophic, whether it’s an interruption to people’s time, or a bigger, physical disaster, such as theft or damage; the latter could incur costly repairs, or risk an individual’s safety.

 Even with PPM, you’ll still “react” when there is an emergency (PPM is preventive, but not a miracle cure), but making an effort to prevent an asset from becoming a problem through routinely assessing, fixing, or replacing parts is far better than only reacting when the whole thing fails.

 Customers would certainly agree that it’s better to have the “minor inconvenience” of a scheduled test of their alarm equipment, for instance, as opposed to the alternative of witnessing equipment failing during an actual emergency.